AdobeDocs/workfront.en/help/quicksilver/workfront-basics/the-new-workfront-experience/pin-pages.md

 ---
 navigation-topic: the-new-workfront-experience
-title: Pin pages to customize your workspace in the new Adobe Workfront experience
+title: Pin pages to customize your workspace
-description: You can pin your most important work in the new Adobe Workfront experience for increased visibility, better organization, and quicker access.
-Pinned pages are always accessible from the top of any page in the new Adobe Workfront experience.
+description: You can pin your most important work Adobe Workfront for increased visibility, better organization, and quicker access.
+Pinned pages are always accessible from the top of any page in Workfront.
 feature: Get Started with Workfront
 ---